Bardstown Road

 Bardstown Road is a major road in Louisville, Kentucky.
+It carries U.S. Route 31E and U.S. Route 150, from the intersection of Baxter Avenue (US 31E) and Broadway (US 150), southeast through Jefferson and Bullitt counties, becoming Louisville Road through Spencer and Nelson counties.
+It has been referred to as a "restaurant row" and also considered one of Kentucky's most dangerous roads.

+Description

-It is known as "Restaurant Row" due to its many restaurants, bakeries, and cafes.
-It carries U.S. Route 31E and U.S. Route 150, from the intersection of Baxter Avenue (US 31E) and Broadway (US 150), southeast through Jefferson and Bullitt counties; in Spencer and Nelson counties, the road is named Louisville Road; that road becomes 3rd Street in Bardstown, where US 31E and US 150 split at the intersection with U.S. Route 62 (Stephen Foster Avenue).
+Bardstown Road carries U.S. Route 31E and U.S. Route 150, from the intersection of Baxter Avenue (US 31E) and Broadway (US 150), southeast through Jefferson and Bullitt counties.
+In Spencer and Nelson counties, the road is named Louisville Road, which becomes 3rd Street in Bardstown, where US 31E and US 150 split at the intersection with U.S. Route 62 (Stephen Foster Avenue).

+It has been called Louisville's original "Restaurant Row" due to its many restaurants, bakeries, and cafes.

-There is a segment in The Highlands from Douglass Boulevard to Bardstown Road's northern terminus at Baxter Avenue, along with several blocks of Baxter Avenue north of the terminus, that has four lanes, with the outer two lanes used for on-street parking during non-peak traffic hours.
+As of June 2018, a segment of Bardstown Road in the Highlands (Note: A span from Douglass Boulevard to Bardstown Road's northern terminus at Baxter Avenue, along with several blocks of Baxter Avenue north of the terminus) has four lanes, with the outer two lanes used for on-street parking during non-peak traffic hours.
 Parking is banned during morning and evening commuting hours, during which all four lanes become traffic lanes with movements controlled by lane lights.
 Two lanes are dedicated to traffic in the normal commuting direction (northbound in the morning and southbound in the evening); the lane to the left of commuting traffic becomes a dedicated left-turn lane; and the final lane accommodates traffic traveling opposite to the commuting direction.

+Safety

-Metro Councilman Brandon Coan (D-8) states that “Bardstown Road is one of the most dangerous roads in the state of Kentucky in terms of the number of crashes".
+Metro Councilman Brandon Coan (D-8) states that "Bardstown Road is one of the most dangerous roads in the state of Kentucky in terms of the number of crashes".